Happy Death Day 2U (2019) is familiar but fun

 David has quite a broad taste in film which includes big budget blockbusters and small indie films; including International and Arthouse cinema.
 As long as it’s good in that particular genre, he’ll watch anything.

-Happy Death Day 2U is a familiar but fun movie.
-Tree Gelbman must break out of another time loop to save her friends.
+College student Tree Gelbman must break out of another time loop.
+This time the killer not only threatens her but also targets her friends.
 Review by David Axcell.
 This article is copyright owned by Keltar Limited.
 All rights reserved.
+Plagiarism or unauthorised copying is not permitted.
 All other copyrights remain the property of their respective owners.
-Images: Happy Death Day 2U (2019) posters and images [Credit: Happy Death Day 2U (2019) production and distribution companies].
-Trailer: Happy Death Day 2U (2019) official trailer [Credit: Universal Pictures – YouTube].
+Posters, images and quotes are the property of Blumhouse Productions and Digital Riot Media.
+Trailer credit: Universal Pictures – YouTube.